Updated 10/18/2016

 Resolve Mixed Content Warnings

 This is probably the most difficult task you’ll encounter when moving from HTTP to HTTPS.
 If any file or image on a web page is not being served securely, the lock icon will not display in the browser bar.
-Fortunately there are tools and a few tips to help you here.
+Fortunately there are tools and a few tips to help you in our earlier article.

-Note: Not all websites run under a Content Delivery Network (CDN) such as CloudFlare.
-If you are not on CloudFlare, you can skip this step.
+Not all websites run under a Content Delivery Network (CDN) such as Cloudflare.
+If you are not on Cloudflare, you can skip this step.
 If you’re on another CDN, refer to that CDN’s instructions for integrating SSL.

-As an A2 Hosting (affiliate) customer, I purchased a GlobalSign SSL certificate which was easily installed with one-click.
-Upon activation of the SSL, I discovered that CloudFlare with SSL is not supported through A2 Hosting cPanel.
+I purchased a GlobalSign SSL certificate which was easily installed with one-click.
+Upon activation of the SSL, I discovered that Cloudflare with SSL is not supported through A2 Hosting cPanel.

 To illustrate your choices, refer to the diagram below which was created by my colleague, Woei Yu Choo.
 Woei Yu is also a guest contributor to this blog and wrote Part 1 and Part 2 in our 3-part series on SSL.